-2. Do you find that the defendant has proved by a preponderance of the evidence A. That the plaintiff was also negligent?
-Answe er YES or NO YES t • to Question No. 2.A., proceed roceed to Question No. 2.B. to Que stion No. 4.
-If you answered B. That the damag - was a ca ause of the plaintiff's injury or Answe er YES or NO YES t - to Question No. 2.B., proceed roceed to Question No. 3. to Ques stion No. 4.
-If you answered 3.
+If you answered NO to Question No. 2.B., proceed to Question No. 4.
+If you answered YES to Question No. 2.B., proceed to Question No. 3.

+1L5 to Que. short to.
+2.D., proceed to Question to.
+3. 3.
 What proportion or percentage of the plaintiff's injury or damage do you find by a preponderance of the evidence to have been caused by the negligence of the respective parties?
 Answer in Terms of Percentages The defendant% The plaintiff% Note: The total of the percentages given in your answer should equal 100%.
 Proceed to Question No. 4.
 4. If you answered YES to Question Nos.
-1.A and 1.B, what sum of money do you find from a preponderance of the evidence to be the total amount of the plaintiff's damages (do not reduce any amount by percentages found in Question No. 3)? (a) Lost wages and benefits to date of trial \$ (b) Lost wages and benefits in the future [reduced to present value] \$ (c) Medical and hospital expens incurred in the past es \$ (d) Medical and hospital expens es

-[reduced to present value] \$

-(e) Mental and emotional humiliation or pain and anguish \$

-(f) Physical pain and suffering \$

-DATED: PRESIDING JUROR
+1.A and 1.B, what sum of money do you find from a preponderance of the evidence to be the total amount of the plaintiff's damages (do not reduce any amount by percentages found in Question No. 3)? (a) Lost wages and benefits to date of trial \$ (b) Lost wages and benefits in the future [reduced to present value] \$ (c) Medical and hospital expenses incurred in the past \$ (d) Medical and hospital expenses likely to be incurred in the future [reduced to present value] \$ (e) Mental and emotional humiliation or pain and anguish \$ (f) Physical pain and suffering \$ DATED: PRESIDING JUROR